Kids' & youth clothing

 With the ability to set up Print on Demand sites quickly and with little hassle, there are many online t-shirt and print stores that are taking advantage of the ease of use to make a mark in the world and sell products online to help others.
 And they do it well.
 Many socially aware projects have managed to attract media attention for their altruism, which in turn offers a big boost to the store’s traffic, and ultimately, purchases.
 Here are some stores that are great examples of online social entrepreneurship.

 The Lion King illustrator, Aaron Blaise, having been moved by the death of Cecil the Lion, created a tribute animation inspired by the Lion King.
 He donates the proceeds of the print to WildCRU, an organization that deals with wildlife conservation.
-You can read more about his print, as well as a time-lapse video of how it was created on his blog.

 This print went viral and has been featured on all sorts of international media, for example, the Daily Mail.